datamarket-tobigs/EmoGET_tobigticon/image2emoticon/README.md

 ## Pretrained Checkpoints
-We provide a checkpoint for c-stylegan2 pretrained with ffhq, so you can fintune your own dataset.
+We provide a checkpoint for c-stylegan2 pretrained with ffhq, so you can fintune it with your own dataset.

 [pretraind_c-stylegan2.pt]()